cirobr/TinyMachines.jl/README.md

         verbose::Bool        = false,    # output feature maps
     )

-UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly [64, 128, 256, 512, 1024] channels.
+UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly $[64, 128, 256, 512, 1024]$ channels.

-Argument $"alpha"$ modulates the number of internal channels proportionally.
-For instance, alpha == 2 delivers [32, 64, 128, 256, 512] channels.
+Argument $alpha$ modulates the number of internal channels proportionally.
+For instance, $alpha == 2$ delivers $[32, 64, 128, 256, 512]$ channels.

-Argument "verbose" == false delivers output mask with same (H,W) size as input images.
+Argument $verbose == false$ delivers output mask with same (H,W) size as input images.

 Argument "verbose" == true delivers a two-elements vector: first element is the same output as verbose == false; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.